 Besides kayaking, I think this beach is excellent to go with friends, sit in the shallow water (yes, it is very shallow for several meters from the shore) and relax there chatting and making jokes.
 Or at least, that was my experience there!

 One of the drawbacks of Playa Pilar is that to get there, you must be a guest of one of the resorts, campsite, or guesthouses in Cayo Coco or Cayo Guillermo.
 Unfortunately, access to those islands is restricted to guests.
+I stayed at the Melia Cayo Coco, and I highly recommend it.
 I share more about my experience there on this post.

 4. Tulum Beach, Tulum, Mexico